Learning Support and Retention

 What is the first step to becoming a Surgical Technologist?

 Becoming a Surgical Technologist is a highly demanding, stressful, yet rewarding profession.
 One must possess a strong ability to multi-task.
 Someone interested in a career in surgical technology should first research professions, talk to fellow Surgical Technologists, and investigate the textbooks in the library to gain a full understanding of the profession.
 Surgical Technology is a technical science and being able to think on your feet is very important attribute.
 The Surgical Technology program is a competitive admissions program.
 It is recommended that students take as many prerequisite courses as possible prior to acceptance into the actual SurgicalTechnology program making the likelihood of success in the program stronger.
 While it is not a requirement to complete all course work prior to acceptance, it is a huge help.
+See the admissions packet and information below for admissions steps.

 What fields or jobs are available for Surgical Technology majors?